setgree/sv-meta/documentation/0-download-and-clean-data.md

   chunk_output_type: console
 ---

 This script was our main 'pre-analysis script' to get things from our "raw data", which was a messy google sheet, into a workable dataset.
-We're including the dataset in its 'finalized' form but not the raw data -- the whole pipeline is brittle and liable to break over time -- but we're including this script as an `.md` for completeness.
+We're including the dataset in its 'finalized' form but not the raw data, which has some team internal comments, but we're including this script as an `.md` for completeness.

 ### setup
 ```{r setup}
 rm(list = ls())